nopnop2002/esp-idf-mdns/README.md

 To find the IP address, you need to know the mDNS hostname.
 mDNS hostnames must be unique.
 Write query-host1 to ESP32#1 and query-host2 to ESP32#2.
-mDNS hostname for ESP32#1 is esp32-mdns1.local.
-mDNS hostname for ESP32#2 is esp32-mdns2.local.

 ### ESP32#1
 The mDNS name for this project is ```esp32-mdns1.local```.